 We can help you get the right legal representation for your property purchases.
-With over 15 years experience in property, we have dealt with a number of solicitors we trust to look after our customers, including those fluent in English, Swedish, Norwegian and German and several other languages.
+With over 15 years experience in property, we have dealt with a number of solicitors we trust to look after our customers; including those fluent in English, Swedish, Norwegian, German and several other languages.

-They can fully explain the buying process, fees, and answer any questions or concerns.
-If you are happy to process, then you need to get a Spanish NIE number before proceeding with a purchase.
-We can help you do this.
+They can fully explain the buying process and fees as well as answering any questions or concerns.
+If you are happy to proceed, you will need a Spanish NIE number: we can help you do this.

 Once you have found a property and want to proceed, you can instruct your solicitor to complete the purchase on your behalf.
 At this point, you can grant the solicitor power of attorney – which we can arrange a notary to handle – which many people choose since it means the purchase can go ahead without flying back and forth to Spain.